 All of the advice above is important, but nothing replaces the impact of meeting face to face.
 Of course in-person meetings may be cost prohibitive.
 But if you can schedule a full team get-together once or twice per year, it will go a long way.
 Coach Katie says, “Remember that, no matter how great technology is, it can never replace the power of human connection.
 Find exciting and creative ways to take advantage of the advances in technology, but never leave out the human touch!”
 These face-to-face meetings don’t need to be in your headquarters location.
 In fact, it may be logistically simpler, cheaper and more fun to meet elsewhere!

 *Proto credit: Ngoc Nguyen

-Even though you aren’t physically together, it is still important to ensure you have a strong culture and still feel like a connected team.
+Even though you aren’t physically together, it’s still important to ensure you have a strong culture and feel connected.
 It may feel uncomfortable or silly at first to get on a video conference just to chat or to reward someone for answering someone’s question on Slack, but it is these things which will ensure your remote team feel supported and engaged.
 Though you may be far apart, if you follow these tips above, your team is sure to be tightly aligned and excited to commute to their kitchen table or home office for work each day!

-If you want to chat with us further about how you can enhance your remote team leadership, feel free to get in touch with us here.
+If you want to chat with us about how you can enhance your remote team leadership, get in touch with us here.